zwave-js/ZWaveJS.NET/README.md

 The library can operate in 2 ways: Client or Self Hosted.

 **Client**
 The library will connect to an already running instance of [zwave-js-server](https://github.com/zwave-js/zwave-js-server).
+(Schema Version >= 14)

 **Self Hosted**
 The library will host its own zwave-js instance.